 Seriously though when it comes down to the facts if we have done any wrong to another then arguing over how much is ridiculous.
 The fighting ends a lot sooner when one is willing to just accept some of the blame and be genuinely sorry for acting the way they did.
 This has never been about who is more to blame but it is about who caused another person to be hurt.

-Whenever we cause a problem and wound someone physically or mentally or even spiritually we owe an apology.
+Whenever we cause a problem and wound someone physically or mentally or even spiritually.
 The degree of the pain obviously weighs in but in a sense we can’t excuse ourselves with the notion that we didn’t wound someone that much.
 Asking ourselves how much is too much is another unknown answer.
 To a child a push or shove is extremely painful.
 Even an adult can be wounded emotionally to the core.

 Alleviating our conscience is likely the reason we care about our right or wrong in a given situation.
 Maybe it goes back to childhood.
 Probably we feel less blame if we can render it someone else’s fault.
 Or if we can blame another for triggering the occurrence somehow we absolve ourselves.
 We all have so many ways of looking at a situation that basically involves excusing ourselves of wrongdoing.
 Have you ever watched two adults arguing?
 One says but you did this, the other says yes but you did that first, then the first participant recalls and states a previous happening in which he had a grievance against the current individual.
 The end result can sometimes be an enraging battle.